 School/Division:Health and Social Care / Allied Health Sciences

-Sarah-Jayne is a Senior Lecturer in Occupational Therapy in the School of Health and Social Care and qualified as an Occupational Therapist in 2007 at Canterbury Christchurch University.
+Sarah-Jayne is a Senior Lecturer in Occupational Therapy in the School of Health and Social Care and qualified as an Occupational Therapist in 2007.

 Sarah-Jayne has worked predominantly in acute in-patient hospitals and has clinical experience in a range of specialisms.
-These include care of the elderly, accident and emergency and acute care, surgery, trauma and orthopaedics, burns and plastic surgery, acute stroke rehabilitation and neurology.
+These acute medicine, older adults, accident and emergency, surgery, trauma and orthopaedics, burns and plastic surgery, stroke rehabilitation and neurology.